 Elementary Education: Doctor of Education (Ed.D.)

-Doctoral degree graduates complete a program of study that requires a minimum of 99 graduate hours of coursework post bachelors, which includes 18 hours of dissertation.
+Doctor of Education with emphasis in Elementary Education graduates complete a program of study that requires a minimum of 99 graduate hours of coursework post bachelors, which includes 18 hours of dissertation.
 A minimum of 30 hours above the master's degree must be taken at The University of Mississippi.
 These hours do not include dissertation hours.
 In addition, the graduate must successfully complete and orally defend a dissertation representing independent and original research.
 Each doctoral graduate will complete 75 clock hours of field-based learning opportunities and successfully complete a written comprehensive examination.

 Applicants to the program must meet these requirements: